fairlyons/ship_wom_testbeam/README.md

     source /usr/local/[...]/geant4make.sh
 ```

-To run in interactive mode simply run the executable with no arguments inside the build directory
+To run in interactive mode simply execute inside the build directory with no arguments

 ```bash
 ./OpNovice